 Pin Name Direction Usage

 Configuration Interface

 Input FPGA configuration unit (FCU) configuration mode selection inputs.

 Configuration Mode CFG_MODESEL[3:0]

 CPU x1 0011

 CPU x8 0100

 CPU x16 0101

 CPU x32 0110

 CPU x128 0111

 FCU_CONFIG_MODESEL[3:0] Flash SPI (x1)-1D 0001

 Flash SPI (x1)-4D 0010

-Flash Quad (x2)-1D 1000
+Flash Dual (x2)-1D 1000

+Flash Dual (x2)-4D 1001

-Flash Quad (x2)-4D 1010
+Flash Quad (x4)-1D 1010

 Flash Quad (x4)-4D 1011

 Flash Octa (x8)-1D 1100

 Flash Octa (x8)-4D 1101

 JTAG Always active mode

 FCU_CONFIG_STATUS (4) Inout (6) Active-high configuration status open-drain output signal indicating that the FCU has completed initial start-up and has cleared the CMEM and is awaiting FCU commands for bitstream programming.
-When high, it remains asserted until the FCU is power cycled or reset for a re-initialization sequence or a CRC error is see during bitstream load.
+When Hi-Z, it remains Hi-Z until the FCU is power cycled or reset for a re-initialization sequence or a CRC error is seen during bitstream load.

-FCU_CONFIG_DONE (4) Inout (6) Active-high configuration done open-drain output signal indicating that bitstre loading completed successfully and that the device is ready to enter user mowen when high, it remains asserted until the FCU is power cycled or reset for a reinitialization sequence.
-If a device configuration error occurs, the CONFIG_D output will remain low.
-Holding this pin low on the board must be used as a reto synchronize the start-up of multiple devices.
+FCU_CONFIG_DONE (4) Inout (6) Active-high configuration done open-drain output signal indicating that bitstream loading completed successfully and that the device is ready to enter user mode.
+When Hi-Z, it remains Hi-Z until the FCU is power cycled or reset for a re-initialization sequence.
+If a device configuration error occurs, the CONFIG_DONE output remains low.
+Holding this pin low on the board must be used as a method to synchronize the start-up of multiple devices.
+In addition, this pin must be tied high (even if not externally driven) as the FCU will proceed only if a high value is seen on this pin (see note 6).

 FCU_CONFIG_RSTN (1) Input Asynchronous active-low reset input clearing the configuration memory in the device and the logic in the FPGA configuration unit (FCU).